jamtur01/NetworkInfo.spoon/README.md

 - **Public IP Address:** Displays the public IP address of your current network.
 - **Local IP Address:** Shows the local IP address associated with the primary network interface (usually `en0` for Wi-Fi).
+- **SSID Information:** Displays the SSID of the connected Wi-Fi network.
 - **ISP Information:** Lists the ISP providing your Internet connection.
 - **Country Information:** Shows the country and country code based on the public IP.
 - **DNS Servers:** Lists both manually configured and DHCP/automatic DNS servers, with duplicate entries filtered out.